Who can attend our dental clinics

 - Department of Human Services - Commonwealth Seniors Health Card

-If you are eligible to access dental care with us, waiting times apply and will be discussed with you when you call us to make an appointment.
+If you are eligible to access dental care with us, waiting times apply.

 We offer support to families that may be at a higher risk of having dental problems, or who find it hard to access dental care.